Engee documentation

 Conclusions

-The use of the Padé approximation leads to a non-minimal phase in the initial transient.
-This effect is quite pronounced in the first order approximation, which drops significantly below zero before the change of direction.
-In the higher order approximation this effect is reduced and it better matches the exact response of the system.
+The use of the Pade approximation leads to the appearance of a non-minimal phase in the initial transition process.
+This effect is quite pronounced in the first-order approximation, which drops significantly below zero before changing direction.
+In a higher-order approximation, this effect is reduced, and it better matches the exact response of the system.